agenisea/perplexity-completions-mcp/README.md

 # Perplexity Chat Completions MCP Server

-An MCP server implementation that integrates the Perplexity Chat Completions API to provide AI agents with AI-powered web search and real-time knowledge with **SSE streaming support**.
+An MCP server implementation that integrates the Perplexity Chat Completions API to provide AI agents with AI-powered web search and real-time knowledge with **optimized streaming performance**.

 > **Note:** This server uses the Perplexity Chat Completions API (`/chat/completions`) for AI-generated answers with citations.
 For structured search results, see [perplexity-search-mcp](https://github.com/agenisea/perplexity-search-mcp).